 E-Rx (DoseSpot) FAQs

-Healthie offers a E-Rx integration with Dosespot & SureScripts as an add-on to your Healthie plan, which enables clinicians to prescribe medications electronically on behalf of their patients.
+Healthie offers a E-Rx integration with DoseSpot & SureScripts as an add-on to your Healthie plan, which enables clinicians to prescribe medications electronically on behalf of their patients.
 Here is an overview of E-Rx and Healthie

 Who can use the E-Rx integration?

-Individuals that are legally able to prescribe medications in the United States can use the E-Rx integration with Dosespot.
+Individuals that are legally able to prescribe medications in the United States can use the E-Rx integration with DoseSpot.

-You will need to be approved by Dosespot in order to access the E-Rx integration within your account.
-Please note that only the individual user that has been approved for E-Rx will be able to submit prescriptions; other staff members will not see the E-Rx integration in their logins unless they are specifically designated as Proxy members.
+Note: only the individual user that has been approved for E-Rx will be able to submit prescriptions; other staff members will not see the E-Rx integration in their logins unless they are specifically designated as Proxy members.

 Can I place orders for controlled substances?